 For judgments from EU Member States, Regulation 1215/2015 provides that such judgments shall be recognised without any special procedure being required and that they shall be enforceable without any declaration of enforceability being required.
 However, Article 45 provides that recognition may be refused on a number of grounds (which are the same that apply under the Lugano Convention and EC Regulation 44/2001 for EU judgments in proceedings issued before 10 January 2015 (Articles 34 and 35 of both instruments - see below)) and the applicant for refusal may also seek relief in relation to the enforcement being sought.
+Broadly similar grounds apply under the Hague Convention (Article 9), save that they are expressed to apply not only to apply to refusal of recognition, but also refusal of enforcement.

-For judgments subject to EC Regulation 44/2001 or the Lugano Convention, once the formal requirements as identified at question 3.1 above have been met, subject to specific exceptions in those instruments, the Master of the High Court has no jurisdiction to refuse recognition of the judgment.
-Those exceptions are as follows:
+For judgments subject to EC Regulation 44/2001, the Lugano Convention and the Hague Convention, once the formal requirements as identified at question 3.1 above have been met, subject to specific exceptions in those instruments, the Master of the High Court has no jurisdiction to disallow the application.